SaidTorres3/video-editor/README.md

 - Automatic format conversion handles different audio specifications
 - When using the static build, the native FFmpeg H.264 decoder is chosen over the slower OpenH264 wrapper.
-Hardware acceleration through D3D11 is attempted and multi-threaded decoding is enabled automatically
+Hardware acceleration through D3D11 is attempted and multi-threaded decoding is enabled automatically.
+Software frames are allocated on demand when copying from GPU surfaces to avoid crashes on the first decoded frame.

 ## Troubleshooting